Photoshop Tutorial: A Guide to Layers Panel

 Flattening Layers in Photoshop also reduces the file size by merging the layers into the background and rejecting the hidden layers.
 While flattening the layers all the transparent areas are filled with white.

 Before flattening the layers make sure to make all the layers visible.
 Then to flatten the layers, select Flatten Image from the Layers Panel Menu.

 Stamping Layers in Photoshop:

 Stamping Layers helps in creating a copy of the layers merged into one layer.
 To stamp a layer select it and press Ctrl + A + E. The stamped layer will appear as a new layer in the Layers Panel.

 In the next article, you will learn what the different types of layers are and how to adjust the layers.

-This article will help you understand the working of Layers Panel in Photoshop.
+This article will help you understand the working of the Layers Panel in Photoshop.